Saturday, December 30, 2023

 In conclusion:

-I am mesmerized and baffled by the conflux of related but disparate elements in this card.
-The threads in this card are too many and too intricate to discuss in this context.
+I am mesmerized and baffled by the blending of related but disparate elements in this card.
+The threads in this card are too many and too intricate to discuss in a single blog post.

 Each time the card appears in a reading, a different theme may come to the fore.
 Many of the following themes can be derived from this rich imagery: